LCAS/topological_navigation/README.md

 - Nav2 core stack including `route_server` with the configured graph
 - `route_bt_wrapper`
 - `closest_node_publisher`

+Notes:

+- Gazebo runs headless by default (`use_gzclient:=False`).
+- Initial pose is published automatically shortly after startup so Nav2 and marker clicks can execute routes without manual pose seeding.
+- In RViz, select the `Interact` tool before clicking node markers (GoalTool is for `/goal_pose` navigation, not marker buttons).

 Execution mode is controlled per goal using the action field `execute_navigation` (`false` = plan only, `true` = plan + execute).